mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 # Protocol

-See PDF linked at the top of the page
+See PDF linked at the top of the page and the instructional video above.